common causes of urinary incontinence in dogs

-When considering canine urinary incontinence, it’s important to differentiate it from a break in house training.
+When trying to understand canine urinary incontinence, it’s important to differentiate it from a break in potty training.
 If your pet is posturing, or getting into the stance for urination, she is not exhibiting incontinence.

-Urinary incontinence in dogs
+Forms of urinary incontinence in dogs

 The most common form of urinary incontinence is called hormone responsive incontinence.
 Also known as “urethral sphincter mechanism incompetence,” this type of incontinence occurs in approximately 10% to 20% of spayed female dogs and the occasional male dog, as well as cats of both sexes.
 Decreased urethral tone, aging and abnormal positioning of the bladder or urethra can all contribute to hormone responsive incontinence.

 Adult female, spayed dogs that present for incontinence are generally presumed to have hormone responsive incontinence.
 But it is important to rule out illness before a definitive diagnosis is made.
 A complete urinalysis and urine culture should be performed to make sure a urinary tract infection is not present.
 Dogs that leak urine are prone to urinary tract infections.
 In addition, full blood work will rule out metabolic diseases that could contribute to incontinence.